Kazual/TaskAlchemest-MVC/README.md

 Task Alchemest (MVC)
 ==============

-A project to help test performance and experience when using various async and parallelism scenarios in C# 5 / ASP.NET MVC 5
+Test performance and user experience when using various async and parallelism scenarios in C# 5 / ASP.NET MVC 5